More (K/DA song): Reception

-The official music video premiered on YouTube on October 28, 2020, at 00:00 pm KST.
+The official music video premiered on YouTube on October 28, 2020.
 The music video recorded 5 million views in 10 hours and garnered over 10 million views in its first 24 hours.
 Less than a day after it went live, the video has been played more than 140,000 times on QQ Music, and ranked 7th on the Weekly MV list with comments reached more than 3,000 in an instant.
 The music video debuted and charted at number 5 on QQ Music Music Video and peaked number 3 on the chart issue dated November 9–15, 2020.